 - Make a note of the incidents that offend you. - Talk about it with someone you trust.
-They may be able to help you or direct you to someone who can. - · Discuss it with your union delegate. - Use the free mediation service offered by MBIE.
+They may be able to help you or direct you to someone who can. - Use the free mediation service offered by MBIE.
 A mediator can help you and your employer resolve the problem.